Mesopotamian Social Sciences Academy

-The Mesopotamian Social Sciences Academy is a co-educational university in Qamishli, a city in de facto autonomous region, the Democratic Federation of Northern Syria.
+The Mesopotamian Social Sciences Academy is a co-educational university in Qamishli, a city in de facto autonomous region, the Democratic Autonomous Administration of North and East Syria.
 The academy opened in 2013 offering classes in criticism and self-criticism, the democratic system and the Kurdish language.

 The school year has three terms, lasting 3-4 months each.
 The curriculum consists mainly of history and sociology classes.
-Jineoloji is also taught there.
+Jineology is also taught there.
 Teaching occurs mainly in Kurdish.

 There was a book donation drive organised early in the life of the university, which, amongst others, was donated to by AK Press.